alvarowolfx/personal-site/content/articles/2023/overengineering-my-gaming-journey-intro/index.md

 * **Console**: A device that can play **Games**, in some cases from a single **Platform** or multiple ones.
 A Nintendo Switch can mostly play Switch games, but a Retroid Pocket 2S for example can play NES, SNES, PS1, N64, Dreamcast, etc.
 * **Playthroughs**: the core of the database, this is where I keep track of the **Games** that I'm playing, how much time I've spent and on which **Console** I played it.

 You can check all the fields in the link above.
-Feel free to copy it and/or create yor own based on that.
+Feel free to copy it and/or create your own based on that.

 ### Limitations of using Airtable